SIP meaning: common terms and definitions

 By using SIP for VoIP, users can connect with each other over the internet and exchange media efficiently in real-time.

-Here are some of the post common SIP terms, along with their definitions.
+Here are some of the most common SIP terms and with their definitions.

 VoIP

-Voice over Internet Protocol: Communication services such as voice, fax, SMS and voice messaging happen over the public internet, rather than the public switched telephone network.
-Also known as IP telephony.
+Voice over Internet Protocol (VoIP) describes communication services such as voice, fax, SMS and voice messaging happen over public or private internet, rather than the public switched telephone network.
+This is also known as IP telephony.

 PSTN

-Public Switched Telephone Network: The world's analog, circuit-switched telephone network.
-Also known as POTS (plain old telephone service.
+The Public Switched Telephone Network is the world's analog, circuit-switched telephone network.
+It is also known as POTS (plain old telephone service) and the ISDN in some countries (Integrated Services Digital Network).

 SIP

-Session initiated protocol: This protocol sets up the session between the individuals over the Internet.
+As explained above, SIP stands for Session initiation protocol and is the protocol that sets up the session between the individuals over the Internet.

 RTP

-Real-time transport protocol: This protocol is what actually sends the media when the session is established.
+Real-time transport protocol is the protocol that actually sends the media when the session is established.

 Soft Phone

-Software versions of phones that can be installed on your computer devices.
+A soft phone is a software version of a phone that can be installed on your digital devices like laptops, smartphones, and tablets.
 They offer great flexibility when traveling and can be used as long as you’re connected to the internet.

 Hard Phone